 The Exchange Visitor (J-1) Program is intended to promote educational and cultural exchange between the United States and other countries.
 It affords foreign nationals opportunities to experience the United States, while participating in various pre-approved work- and study-based programs.

-The Exchange Visitor (J) non-immigrant visa category is for individuals approved to participate in work- and study-based exchange visitor programs.
-All exchange visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.
+In keeping with the Program’s aims, participants are expected to return to their home country upon completion of their program in order to share their exchange experiences.

-Australians who are subject to, but do not wish to comply with, the two-year home-country residence requirement, may apply for a waiver of that requirement under any one of the five applicable grounds provided for by United States immigration law.
-One of those grounds is on the basis of a "No Objection" Statement issued by the Australian Government.
+Australians and Australian residents who are subject to, but cannot or do not wish to comply with, this requirement may apply for a waiver on any one of five grounds provided for by US immigration law.

-- “I [insert full name] do solemnly and sincerely declare that I am under no obligation, financial or otherwise, to return to Australia at the completion of my exchange in the United States of America under the J Visa program.”
+“I, [your full name], do solemnly and sincerely declare that I am under no obligation, financial or otherwise, to return to Australia at the completion of my time in the United States of America under the Exchange Visitor (J-1) Program.”

-Applications should be addressed to:
+Applications should be addressed to

-Consular Affairs - ‘J’ Visa Waiver
+Consular Affairs - J Visa Waiver

 Embassy of Australia

-Washington DC 20036-2273
+Washington DC 20036-4707

 For security reasons, hand-delivering your application to the Embassy is NOT possible.